-“ONE” refers to two organizations: ONE Action, a nonprofit, social welfare organization, organized according to Section 501(c)(4) of the U.S. Internal Revenue Code (IRC); and the ONE Campaign, a nonprofit, public charity, organized according to Section 501(c)(3) of the IRC.
-ONE Action and the ONE Campaign are related entities.
-As such, the two organizations share offices, staff, and a common mission.
-While ONE Action owns and pays for ONE.org, any data collected by ONE.org may be shared between the two organizations.
+As a global organization, ONE is made up of multiple corporate entities.
+In the US ONE refers to two organizations: ONE Action, a nonprofit, social welfare organization, organized according to Section 501(c)(4) of the U.S. Internal Revenue Code (IRC); and the ONE Campaign, a nonprofit, public charity, organized according to Section 501(c)(3) of the IRC.
+Outside of the US, ONE is made up of the following separate entities:

 ONE is headquartered in the United States and maintains its primary website servers there.
-As such, any information you provide will be transferred from your home country (i.e., the location in which you put in your information) to ONE’s servers in the US.
+As such, any information you provide will be transferred from your country of residence to ONE’s servers in the US.
 By accepting this Policy through submitting your information via this website, you are consenting to such a transfer.
-You can retract your consent at any time by contacting us, but in this case, you cannot remain a member of ONE.
+You can retract your consent at any time by contacting us, but if you unsubscribe, you cannot remain a member of ONE.

 Information ONE collects and how we use it